Azure/k8s-infra/docs/proposals/generic-reconciler.md

 ### Understanding the relationship between resources

-In `azbrowse` we don't currently have a requirement to process the swagger body content, however the swagger ingestion process does take the flat data structures and apply a hierarchical grouping based on the URLS.
+In `azbrowse` we don't currently have a requirement to process the swagger body content, however the swagger ingestion process does take the flat data structures and apply a hierarchical grouping based on the URLs.
 Due to the conventions in ARM, this hierarchy puts the top-level entities nearer the root of the tree.
 This hierarchy might prove useful in mapping out CRDs.

 ### Spec vs status